There's an old Korean proverb that goes: "When you're drowning, don't blame the water".

 Start on a small scale and on a daily basis.

-Even in as short time as a day we may have both mini-successes and mini-failures.
+Even in as short a time as one day, we may have both mini-successes and mini-failures.
 If you want to take credit for your successes than you must also bear the burden of your failures.

 What happened?
 What went wrong?